57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 This shows that the size of the data structure impacts CU usage, with larger types consuming more.

-**Hash Functions**
+#### Hash Functions

 Hash functions are a commonly used feature in Solana programs.
-Let’s analyze their CU consumption using a simple example:
+Let's analyze their CU consumption using a simple example:

 ```rust
 use solana_program::hash::hash;